StateFromJakeFarm/SC18Problems/problems/CountingValleys/problem.md

 ---

 Gary is a avid hiker.
 He tracks his hikes meticulously, paying attention to the smallest details.
 During his last hike he took exactly __*n*__ steps.
 For every step he took, he noted if it was an uphill, U, or a downhill, D, step.
 Gary's hike started and ended at sea level, and each step up or down represents a 1 unit change in altitude.
-Also, consider the following defintions:
+Also, consider the following definitions:

-- A mountain is a sequence of steps above sea level, begining with a step up from sea level, and ending with a step down to sea level.
+- A mountain is a sequence of steps above sea level, beginning with a step up from sea level, and ending with a step down to sea level.
-- A valley is a sequence of steps below sea level, begining with a step down from sea level, and ending with a step up to sea level.
+- A valley is a sequence of steps below sea level, beginning with a step down from sea level, and ending with a step up to sea level.

 Given Gary's sequence of steps during his last hike, find the number of valleys he traveled through.